 What does it mean to be totally committed to something?
 It often means that you set a goal and then dedicate yourself to do what it takes to reach that goal.
 We commit to a relationship when we get married, we commit to a job or a career, and we may be committed to a hobby.
-But today I want to focus on committing to cultivating happiness.
+But today I want to focus on committing to being happier.

 In yesterday’s post I shared how at least part of how happy we are is directly related to a choice we make.
 I also shared my goal of running this 30 Day Challenge to help us make a conscious decision to be happier and create a new habit of having a more positive mindset.
 The first step to make that happen is to make a commitment to this challenge and to happiness.
 This holds true for any new habit you want to ingrain in yourself.